ansforge/IG-mapping-cda-fhir/nr-create-ig/ig/StructureMap-CdaFrToBundle.md

   src.confidentialityCode as confidentialityCode then {
     confidentialityCode.code as v where ('http://fhir.ch/ig/ch-epr-term/ValueSet/DocumentEntry.confidentialityCode'.resolve().compose.include.concept.where($this.code = src.confidentialityCode.code).exists()) ->  tgt.confidentiality = translate(v, 'http://fhir.ch/ig/ch-core/ConceptMap/documententry-confidentialitycode-to-fhir', 'code') as fhirconf,  fhirconf.extension as ext then ChExtEprConfidentialityCode(confidentialityCode, ext) "confCode";
   };
-  src.versionNumber as versionNumber where (versionNumber > 1) -> tgt.extension as ext2 then ChExtEprVersionNumber(versionNumber, ext2);
   src.informationRecipient as informationRecipient -> bundle.entry as e then {
     informationRecipient.intendedRecipient as intendedRecipient where $this.receivedOrganization.exists() = false ->  e.resource = create('Patient') as recipient,  recipient.id = uuid() as uuid,  e.fullUrl = append('urn:uuid:', uuid),  tgt.extension as ext then ChExtEprInformationRecipient(intendedRecipient, recipient, ext) "informationRecipient";
     informationRecipient.intendedRecipient as intendedRecipient then {